avafinger/bpi-m64-firmware/readme.md

             sudo ./format_sd.sh /dev/sdc
             sudo ./flash_sd.sh /dev/sdc

-    Now you have SD card with Falshed kernel in it, you can now boot up bpi-m64 with this SD card and it will detect the eMMC:
+    Now you have SD card with kernel in it, you can now boot up bpi-m64 with this SD card and it will detect the eMMC:

             user: ubuntu
             pass: ubuntu